skorch-dev/skorch/docs/user/save_load.rst

          16        0.1516       0.9453        0.1864     +  0.0192
          17        0.1576       0.9453        0.1804     +  0.0184

-Since we started from the previous checkpoint ended at epoch 7, the second run starts at epoch 8, continuing from the first checkpoint.
+Since we started from the previous checkpoint which ended at epoch 7, the second run starts at epoch 8, continuing from the first checkpoint.
 With a lower learning rate, the validation loss was able to improve!